romeerez/orchid-orm/packages/docs/src/guide/migration-setup-and-overview.md

 }
 ```

-First is of the same type `AdapterOptions` which is used when configuring query builder and the ORM.
+The first is of the same type `AdapterOptions` which is used when configuring the query builder and the ORM.
-Provide an array of such options to migrate two and more databases at the same time, which is helpful for maintaining a test database.
+Provide an array of such options to migrate two and more databases at the same time, which helps maintain a test database.

-Second optional argument of type `MigrationConfig`, here is the type:
+The second optional argument of type `MigrationConfig`, here is the type:

 ```ts
 type MigrationConfig = {